rasteroid/rootbeer1/README.md

 ROOTBEER IS PRE-PRODUCTION BETA.
 IF ROOTBEER WORKS FOR YOU, PLEASE LET ME KNOW.

-To get a speedup using rootbeer you need to have a simple kernel that does not call method after method of library code and O(N) computation for O(1) data element that is copied to the GPU.
+To get a speedup using rootbeer you need to have a simple kernel that does not call method after method of library code and does O(N) computation for O(1) data element that is copied to the GPU.

 GPU PROGRAMMING IS HARD.
 EXPECT TO PRODUCE 3-5 LINES OF CODE PER HOUR IN THIS ENVIRONMENT.